LeNPaul/Lagrange/README.md

 ### Never Used Jekyll Before?

 The beauty of hosting your website on GitHub is that you don't have to actually have Jekyll installed on your computer.
 Everything can be done through the GitHub code editor, with minimal knowledge of how to use Jekyll or the command line.
 All you have to do is add your posts to the `_posts` directory and edit the `_config.yml` file to change the site settings.
 With some rudimentary knowledge of HTML and CSS, you can even modify the site to your liking.
 This can all be done through the GitHub code editor, which acts like a content management system (CMS).

 ## Installation

 ### GitHub Pages Installation

 To start using Jekyll right away using GitHub Pages, [fork the Lagrange repository on GitHub](https://github.com/LeNPaul/Lagrange/fork).
 From there, you can rename your repository to 'USERNAME.github.io', where 'USERNAME' is your GitHub username, and edit the `settings.yml` file in the `_data` folder to your liking.
 Ensure that you have a branch named `gh-pages`.
-Your website should be ready immediately at 'http://USERNAME.github.io'.
+Your website should be ready immediately at `http://USERNAME.github.io`.
+Note: if you are hosting several sites under the same GitHub username, then you will have to use Project Pages instead of User Pages - just change the repository name to something other than `http://USERNAME.github.io`.

 Head over to the `_posts` directory to view all the posts that are currently on the website, and to see examples of what post files generally look like.
 You can simply just duplicate the template post and start adding your own content.